Pumpkins for Sale

 Train Ride

-This activity seems a little odd to celebrate, but each year, the town of Northfield gets together to celebrate the day Jessie James’ gang tried to rob the First National Bank.
+Each year, Northfield marks the day Jesse James’ gang tried to rob the First National Bank.

-The robbery ended in failure with only Jessie and his brother escaping.
+The robbery failed, with only Jesse and his brother escaping.
+Others were captured or killed.

 18 of the Best Things to do in Northfield MN